-All the disciplines in the Faculty of Arts constitute major sequences for the award of the Bachelor of Arts degree (3400).
+All the disciplines in the Faculty of Arts except Russian constitute major sequences for the award of the Bachelor of Arts degree (3400).
+Application should be made to the Department of Russian for details of sequences offered.

 Drama

 Drama courses offered within the Faculty of Arts are not primarily intended to equip a student for the profession of theatre.
 Whereas the National Institute of Dramatic Art, established on the campus of the University, is concerned with vocational training, the School of Drama is concerned with the history and evaluation of the theatre arts, including film.
 Practical work is undertaken in the School, not in order that students may achieve proficiency as actors or directors, but in order that they may acquire a fuller understanding of the theatre.